lotzk/rust-isabelle-client/readme.md

 ### Client

 To connect to an Isabelle server, first create an instance of the client by calling the `IsabelleClient::connect` method.
-The client implements a method for various commands supported by the Isabelle server.
+The client implement methods for various commands supported by the Isabelle server.
 Currently, the following commands are supported

 - `echo`
 - `shutdown`